 You'll walk through the site on a boardwalk.
 There is lots of signage to describe the prints.
 You'll also find a small display room with activities for children and an outdoor garden with picnic tables and a small play area.
 Learn more at www.utahdinosaurs.com.

 Tuacahn Amphitheatre is an outdoor performing arts venue set against the stunning backdrop of Snow Canyon State Park.
 It produces family-friendly musicals from May – October each year, and is a year-round concert venue.
-The 2018 musical lineup is Cinderella, Matilda and The Prince of Egypt.
+The 2020 musical lineup is Beauty and the Beast, Annie, The Count of Monte Cristo and Smokey Joe's Cafe.

 Red Cliffs National Conservation Area